ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

 Auxiliary Flying Surfaces
 -------------------------

-In addition, auxiliary control surfaces, such as flaps and spoilers can be configured:
+In addition, auxiliary control surfaces, such as flaps, spoilers and airbrakes can be configured:

 .. toctree::
     :maxdepth: 1